-At Orchard Academy we have a zero tolerance to bullying and peer on peer abuse and recognise that both the victim and perpetrator will need support if an incident occurs.
+At Orchard Academy we have a zero tolerance to bullying and child on child abuse and recognise that both the victim and perpetrator will need support if an incident occurs.

-Through our school ethos we promote how to keep ourselves and others safe, and where we can go to if we need help.
-As part of our PSHE curriculum, we also focus on topics which include healthy relationships, what to do if you are worried about something, your rights as a child, personal space, body privacy and who can help us.
+Through our school ethos we promote how to keep ourselves and others safe, and how we can go to if we need help.
+As part of our PSHE curriculum, we also focus on topics which